-8. If N3mb point-to-point transport is to be used (i.e. N3mb DL Tunnel Info is present in the MBS Session Start Response message from AMF), the MB-SMF sends a N4 Session Modification Request to the MB-UPF to allocate the N3mb point-to-point transport tunnel for a replicated MBS stream for the MBS Session.
+8. If N3mb point-to-point transport is to be used (i.e. N3mb DL Tunnel Info is present in the MBS Session Start Response message from AMF), the MB-SMF sends an N4mb Session Modification Request to the MB-UPF to allocate the N3mb point-to-point transport tunnel for a replicated MBS stream for the MBS Session.
 Otherwise, step 8 can be skipped.